By Annija Erdmane / Ppc / October 03, 2019

 Digital transformation has continuously showcased and proven that specific mechanical tasks are more efficient and effectively done by automation or machines rather than humans.
 The search advertising industry is an excellent example of the so-called 4th industrial revolution that our society is currently undergoing.

 Numerous tasks would improve time efficiency and accuracy if done automatically.
-This is where machine learning comes into play as well, crunching big data and exploring user patterns, while PPC marketers are gaining time for strategy and solution-finding.
+This is where machine learning comes into play as well, crunching big data and exploring user patterns.
+PPC machine learning is also becoming a lot more prominent as PPC marketers find ways to use machine learning to automate mundane tasks, gaining time for strategy and solution-finding.

 In the past few years, Google has rolled out several “smart” automated features, which further confirms the growing influence of machine learning in pay per click advertising.

 It is not likely that machine learning will ever wholly replace PPC advertising specialists.
 Machine learning and automation tasks enable PPC advertisers to focus on high priority and more in-depth analytical tasks, while AI completes routine tasks, analyses data, and spots trends that can be implemented in the PPC strategy.

 Among the tasks that can be automated are:

 Areas in which machine learning can bring valuable input:

 Let’s have a closer look at the main areas where machine learning can contribute to your PPC strategy.

 In-Market Audiences was the first of Google’s machine learning technologies, revealed in 2017.
 It can be used for building brand awareness, as it targets users that are actively searching for specific information, product, or service.